Cannon Hill

 Cannon Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 29 projects likely to impact the area.
-Notable projects include East Village Cannon Hill, 60-62 Ludwick Street Residential Development, and Rivermakers Masterplan.
-The following list details those expected to be most relevant.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 18 projects that are likely to impact the area.
+Notable projects include East Village Cannon Hill, 60-62 Ludwick Street Residential Development, East Village Commercial Tower, and Minnippi Quarter - Ellen Street & Fursden Road.
+The following list details those projects considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.